O. V. Bolkhovskaya*, A. A. Maltsev*, L. Lo Presti**, F. Sellone**

 methods perform well only when the number of collected

-samples is large, hereafter referred as
+samples is large, hereafter referred as large sample

 case.
 In the present work the constant-false-alarm-rate